-School administrators (i.e., a principal, an assistant superintendent, or the Superintendent) are required to investigate violations of this policy (as prescribed under "Prohibitions"), when in receipt of actual notice of an alleged violation.
+School administrators (i.e., a principal or the Superintendent) are required to investigate violations of this policy (as described under "Prohibitions"), when in receipt of actual notice of an alleged violation.
 Actual notice of an alleged violation occurs when alleged bullying, reprisal, retaliation, or false reporting is reported using the applicable method(s) prescribed in the reporting section of this policy.

 Upon receipt of a report of an alleged policy violation, the designated administrator shall first determine if the alleged policy violation is based on a protected status -whether actual or perceived.
-Reports involving a protected status shall be investigated in accordance with the District's harassment/discrimination policy, including the timelines contained therein.
+Reports involving a protected status shall be investigated in accordance with the District's Anti-harassment and Nondiscrimination policy (AAC), including the timelines contained therein.